Tobeje/Rock-Paper-Scissors-Lizard-Spock/README.md

 - Ability to save and replay games.
 - Beautiful SVG representation of each choice.
 - Jest testing suite integrated for code reliability.
+- Device Optimization: For PCs, tablets, and mobiles.

 ### Getting Started